Cold shipments

 Figure 1.
 Keeping serum samples spiked with 5 µg/mL of adalimumab at 4°C and 20°C (as depicted by blue and orange bars) does not affect recovery as compared to a frozen reference sample (black bar): recovery is no less than 80%.
 Storing at 37°C (in red bars) reduces the recovery to less than 80%.
 The bars depict an average of 3 to 6 independent measurements of serum samples spiked with adalimumab and kept at a specific temperature for 1, 7, 14 or 21 days.

-• Eculizumab: To ensure a fair reflection of the in vivo situation regarding the equilibrium of eculizumab and its target C5, and prevent further complement activation, samples for eculizumab testing should be frozen directly after clotting and stored at -20˚C.
+- Eculizumab: To accurately reflect the in vivo equilibrium between Eculizumab and its target C5, and to prevent further complement activation, samples for Eculizumab testing should be frozen immediately after clotting and stored at -20˚C.

 Figure 2.
 Keeping serum samples spiked with 3 µg/mL of etanercept at 4°C, 20°C and 37°C (as depicted by blue, orange and red bars) affects recovery as compared to a frozen reference sample (black bar): recovery is less than 80%.
 The bars depict an average of 3-6 independent measurements of serum samples spiked with etanercept and kept at a specific temperature for 1, 7, 14 or 21 days.